drinkthis4me/Nuxt3-auth/README.md

   List for all users and data.

-  Not admin will be redirect to '/login' via middleware: admin-only.ts
+  Not admin will be redirect to '/login' by middleware: admin-only.ts

 ##  /private

   This page is for logged-in user only.

-  Guest will be redirect to '/login' via middleware: user-only.ts
+  Guest will be redirect to '/login' by middleware: user-only.ts

 # components
 ##  LoginForm.vue

 Receive user input and call authStore.login() from pinia store.

 If login success, emit success and redirect to '/'.

 Else display error message.

 ##  SignupForm.vue

-  work in progress
+Receive user input and call authStore.signup() from pinia store.

+If login success, emit success and redirect to '/'.

 ##  NavBar.vue

-  Look up the current user info via userInfoStore from pinia store.
+Look up the current user info by calling authStore.whoami() from pinia store.

-  Conditional show login/ signup/ logout links.
+Conditionally show login/ signup/ logout links.

 # middleware

-Check the current user info via userInfoStore from pinia store.
+Check the current user info by userInfoStore from pinia store.

 Redirect to different page according to the user info.